Welcome to the 2016 edition of Photography Bay’s Photo Gear Holiday Gift Guide.

 High Quality Compact Cameras

-1. Sony RX100 IV or Sony RX100 III or RX100 II or RX100: Sony created this market with the original RX100 that features a 1″ sensor.
-It followed up with three more advanced models, all of which are excellent.
+1. Sony RX100 V or RX100 IV or RX100 III or RX100 II or RX100: Sony created this market with the original RX100 that features a 1? sensor.
+It followed up with four more advanced models, all of which are excellent.
 They are staggered in price, started with the RX100 at the bottom.
-The latest RX100 IV shoots 4K video with a professional XAVC-S codec for incredible quality.
-For more, read my latest review of the Sony RX100 IV.
+The latest RX100 V shoots 4K video with a professional XAVC-S codec for incredible quality.
+For more, read my review of the Sony RX100 IV and my review of the original RX100.

 2. Panasonic LX100: Panasonic’s LX100 offers an interesting twist.
-It features a 4/3″ sensor, which is the same as what is found in its interchangeable lens cameras.
-Based on early reports, it is a solid camera.
+It features a 4/3? sensor, which is the same as what is found in Panasonic’s much larger, interchangeable lens cameras.
 It also shoots 4K video.
-Wow.

-3. Canon G7 X: The G7 X follows closely to the specs and features in Sony’s RX100 line.
+3. Canon G7 X Mark II: The G7 X follows closely to the specs and features in Sony’s RX100 line.
 In fact, it uses a Sony sensor that is probably the same one Sony uses in its cameras.
-Also, consider the new Canon G9 X.
+Also, consider the Canon G9 X.

 Advanced Fixed Lens Cameras